hojink1996/Proyecto/README.md

 # Proyecto EL-4106

 <pre>
 load_images.py              --  Loads images

 load_images_PIL.py          --  Loads images in PIL format

 visualize_image.py          --  Visualize a single image (resized) and its tag
                                 (doesn't load all images)

 single_image.py             --  To return a single resized image and its tag

 preimplemented_models.py    --  TODO: Use existing model weights
+                                Note: Does nothing yet
 </pre>

 <b>Notes:</b> If you use another computer you have to change <i>tags</i>